 Horizontal Directional Drilling

-continue to be, a dramatic increase in the installation of water and sewer systems using directional drilling.
+Along with the recent developments in drilling equipment and operator expertise, there has been, and will continue to be, a dramatic increase in the installation of water and sewer systems using directional drilling.

 - ASTM F1962